Description

 Lyon: N/A, but probably 100 rounds

 • ^A Note on Sources: The secondary sources listed below differ greatly on the details for the ammunition used for these guns.
-John Jordan kindly provided me with information taken from French official documents and these values are used throughout this section for shipboard projectiles.
+John Jordan kindly provided information taken from French official documents and these values are used throughout this section for shipboard projectiles.

 • ^